 Insurance for your candle business

-Customisable and stress-free cover for candle and wax melt business owners.
-Get protected in just 10 minutes and insurance from £7.95 per month.
+Customisable and stress-free business cover for makers of candles and wax melts.
+Get protected in just 10 minutes and enjoy 5-star customer service and claims support.

 Do you need insurance for a candle business?